 Issue Areas: Healthcare delivery, opioid research and response, Medicare and Medicaid Policy, health professions education and training, health disparities, public health, biomedical research, cancer research.

-Prior to working with the Alliance for Health Reform, Ms. Rasouli served on Capitol Hill as a Staff Assistant and Health Policy Fellow in Representative Allyson Schwartz’s (D-PA) office and as an intern in the offices of the late Senator Ted Kennedy (D-MA) and Representative Tim Ryan (D-OH).
+Additional Experience: Beeta served as Senior Health Policy Associate at the Alliance for Health Policy, a non-partisan, non-profit organization co-founded by Senator Jay Rockefeller, which provides timely and relevant information to policy makers on healthcare issues.
+Prior to that position, Beeta served on Capitol Hill as a Staff Assistant and Health Policy Fellow in Representative Allyson Schwartz’s (D-PA) office and as an intern in the offices of the late Senator Ted Kennedy (D-MA) and Representative Tim Ryan (D-OH).

 Vital Statistics: Beeta received her B.S. in Psychology from the Virginia Commonwealth University in Richmond, VA and her Master’s in Public Health from The George Washington University in Washington, D.C.
 In her spare time, Beeta posts about local chefs and restaurants on her food blog.
 She has also traveled to six out of seven continents in the world and hopes to make it to Antarctica one day.